budomike/BackEndMigration/README.md

 7. REST Controller Development: Implement a REST controller class in the controllers package, featuring a post mapping to handle order placements.

 These tasks aim to address the modernization needs of the legacy back-end system while enhancing functionality and usability.
-The project showcases proficiency in Java, Spring Framework, and back-end development practices.